dchiller/ddmal-python-programming/README.md

 2. Run `black --check --diff formatting_example.py` to see when black would change about this file.
 3. Run `black formatting_example.py` to see black actually make the formatting changes.

+## Linting code

+We'll use pylint as our code linter. pylance is another code linter that comes installed with the "Python" extension of VSCode.

+1. Add `pylint` to our dev dependencies in poetry: run `poetry add --group dev pylint`.
+2. Write the function described in `sample_functions.py`.
+3. Then run `pylint` on your code by running `pylint sample_functions.py`.
+4. Try setting up the `pylint` extension to VSCode.
+Open `sample_functions.py` and see what alerts you see.

+## Type checking

+We'll use mypy as our type-checking utility.

+1. Add `mypy` to our dev dependencies in poetry.
+Install and set-up the VSCode extension for mypy.
+2. Add some types to the function you wrote in `sample_functions.py` and track the alerts that mypy gives you as you go along.